Tom Garrett (Virginia politician): 2016

 In May 2016, after three ballots at the Republican nominating convention, Garrett won the Republican nomination for U.S. Representative in Virginia's 5th congressional district.

 In the November 2016 general election, Garrett defeated Democratic nominee Jane Dittmar, the former chairwoman of the Albemarle County Board of Supervisors.
 Garrett won with 58.2% of the vote to Dittmar's 41.6%.

 2018

 In the spring of 2018, reports surfaced that Garrett and his wife, Flanna, used his congressional staff for personal use, leading his chief of staff to abruptly resign.
-Personal use of the staff time included running errands, house sitting, chauffeuring his kids and cleaning up after their dog.
+Personal use of the staff time included running errands, house sitting, chauffeuring his children, and cleaning up after their dog.

 Rumors also spread that Garrett might not run again.
 Garrett clarified later that he intended to run in what political analyst Larry Sabato called "one of the oddest" speeches.
 As of April 2018, Garrett was outraised by multiple Democratic opponents.
 In light of these fundraising numbers, the Cook Political Report moved the race from "likely Republican" to the more competitive "leans Republican."
 Democrats went on to nominate former investigative journalist Leslie Cockburn.

-On May 28, 2018, Garrett announced that he is an alcoholic and would not run seek a second term in 2018.
+On May 28, 2018, Garrett announced that he is an alcoholic and would not seek reelection in 2018.